A curated AI toolkit for production workflows.

 AI can't read your mind.
 Context engineering sounds trendy, but what really matters is sharing your goals, KPIs, target audience, and constraints upfront.
 Provide docs, examples, feedback, and tell AI what's important.

-Basic Q&A
+Basic Q&A.

-Should I start with ChatGPT or Gemini?
+- Should I start with ChatGPT, Gemini, or Claude?

-Do I need to pay for any of these tools?
+- Do I need to pay for any of these tools?

-Not immediately.
+- Not immediately.
 Start on the free tier, and switch among different providers' tools to spread the daily usage load.
 Upgrade when you have a favorite.

-What is hallucination?
+- What is hallucination?

-When AI confidently gives you the wrong answer.
+- When AI confidently gives you the wrong answer.
 Always sanity-check for critical tasks, you can even run the response by another model.
 If you spot an error, course-correct the conversation.

-Skills first, then tools.
+Book a ConsultSkills first, then tools.
+The “ChatGPT vs Claude vs Gemini” debates won’t matter without strong fundamentals.
 We'll teach you AI best practices, flag industry-specialized tools, and build your AI-transformation roadmap.
 There are whole universes for voice, creative, motion graphics, and niche workflows we didn't cover here.

-Tools for expressive builds and playful shipping
+Tools for expressive builds and playful shipping.

 Lovable

 Newbie-friendliest.
 Vibe out UIs and ship MVPs without wrestling configs.
 Great if you have money to spend.
+Use plan mode to conserve credits

 Google AI Studio

-Demo zone for Google products: make content, create mini-apps, etc.
+Demo zone for Google products: create tools, mini-apps, etc. Prototype quickly to validate the idea and then move to another platform.

 Figma Make